-The Board has accountability and ultimate responsibility for embedding and driving responsible investment, led by the Head of Responsible Investment

-The Responsible Investment Committee (RIC) has oversight and governance responsibility for objective setting, development of procedures and overseeing the implementation of the RI strategy and policy.
-This committee holds monthly, quarterly & annual meetings to ensure progress is maintained and that our strategy remains relevant and impact driven.
+The Board has accountability and ultimate responsibility for embedding and driving responsible investment, led by the Head of Responsible Investment oversight and governance responsibility for objective setting, development of procedures and overseeing the implementation of the RI strategy and policy.
+This committee holds monthly, quarterly & annual meetings to ensure progress is maintained and that our strategy remains relevant, and impact driven.